 7. Make connections.

-Whether it's a coach, a teammate, a parent or an event judge, involvement in many extracurriculars brings students into contact with others who may become valuable connections later.
+Involvement in many extracurriculars brings students into contact with others, like coaches, teammates, parents and event judgtes, who may become valuable connections later.

 8. Improve college applications.

 If college is the next step after high school, a record of involvement over several years can demonstrate a continued interest in a particular cause, activity or event.
 Colleges and universities appreciate seeing applicants who demonstrate that they are successful outside the classroom and will become active members of their academic communities.

 A variety of activities are available for students of all backgrounds and circumstances, including: